4 Ways Machine Learning Can Transform Your eCommerce Business

 4. Personalizing every customer touchpoint

-Speaking of machine learning in retail, its most exciting and powerful application will be on personalization.
+Speaking of machine learning for eCommerce, its most exciting and powerful application will be on personalization.
 With ML, retailers can turn data into insights at scale.
 This will support the selection of the best experience for individual customers.

 According to McKinsey & Co., having the right personalization in place increases revenue by 5% to 15% and marketing-spend efficiency by 10% to 30%.
 Moreover, three major shifts will make personalization more personal: Digitizing physical spaces, scaling empathy, and using ecosystems to personalize the journey.

-Target, for instance, already invests heavily in ML to improve product recommendations and optimize advertising spend.
+Target, for instance, already invests heavily in machine learning for eCommerce to improve product recommendations and optimize advertising spend.
 Overstock has real-time personalization on its website to ensure offers are relevant to each customer.

-Using ML for personalization is a growing trend.
+Using machine learning for eCommerce personalization is a growing trend.
 But consumers also have questions over privacy, especially when brands do things that are perceived as invasive.

 Accenture found that “83% of consumers are willing to share their data to enable a personalized experience as long as businesses are transparent about how they are going to use it and that customers have control over it.”